atuc17/atuc17.github.io/_posts/2019-09-20-Classic-Cipher.md

 ---
 Cryptography has appeared for along time ago, mostly in war.

+In this post, cipher is similar to algorithm, a way to encrypt or decrypt.
+However, cipher is simpler due to the way of encryption while algorithm is based on mathematics.
+Now we shall begin <3

 # Caesar cipher: the first cipher in the world.

 Our English alphabet looks like this